 It starts with building the right culture and attracting the right talent.
 Technology, much like life, is managing constant change and those on your team who are looking to evolve and become more effective in a cloud based environment can have a real impact.
 There is a shortage of technologists who specialize in cloud platforms, so leaning on great partners and leveraging vendors to fill the skill gap is a must.
 We’ve focused on investing in our current staff, attracting great players and leveraging talent from outsourced provider to get us to where we are in our cloud transition.

 Turning what may seem like a disadvantage into an opportunity can be a great motivator for your team.
 I’ve found that making the investment in their education while also giving them the opportunity to lead and be a conduit for solving problems across the business has been a successful strategy.
 We’ve built trust and communities of collaboration around the many business leaders and sectors of The Bay Club.

 We’ve even begun to push agile and sprint methodologies across other parts of the business.
 Building trust as well as opening others to the benefits of investing in cloud technologies pushes the greater team to innovate the business.
 We’ve seen the benefits in our Food and Beverage, Retail and Sales operations from embracing cloud technologies.

-• Which growing or future technology innovation are you personally excited about?
+• Which future technology innovation are you personally excited about?